anujvishwakarma07/Github/DOCUMENTATION.md

     - Uses Node.js native `fs.copyFile` to duplicate the specified file from the working directory into the `.myGit/staging` area.
 - **`commit <message>`**
   - **Purpose:** Snapshots all staged files and saves them permanently in the local history with a descriptive message.
+  - **Technical Implementation:**
+    - Generates a unique `commitId` using the `uuid` package.
+    - Creates a new commit directory (`.mygit/commits/<commitId>`) to store the snapshot.
+    - Uses Node.js native `fs.readdir` to read all currently staged files in `.mygit/staging`.
+    - Iterates over the staged files and uses `fs.copyFile` to copy them into the new commit directory.
+    - Writes a `commit.json` file inside the commit directory using `fs.writeFile` to store metadata (the commit message and timestamp).

 ### 3. Remote Synchronization
 - **`push`**